o3de/o3de.org/content/docs/atom-guide/glossary.md

 Attachment
-: An attachment is a buffer or image instance associated with a unique ID.
+: An attachment is a buffer or image instance associated with a unique name.
 Attachments are used by the Render Hardware Interface (RHI) and Frame Scheduler for state management inside of a Scope.

 *Related to: [Render Hardware Interface (RHI)](core-systems/rhi/_index.md), [Frame Scheduler](core-systems/rhi/frame-scheduler.md)*

 AZSL (Amazon Shading Language)
-: The Atom renderer uses a custom shading language called AZSL.
-It is an extension of HLSL (Shader model 6)  with some specialized features.
+: The Atom renderer uses a custom shading language called Amazon Shading Language (AZSL).
+AZSL is an extension of HLSL Shader Model 6, with some specialized features.
 The most significant special features are Shader Resource Groups (SRG) and shader options.

 *Related to: [Shader System](core-systems/shaders/_index.md), [Shader Compiler](core-systems/shaders/shader-compiler.md), [AZSL Reference](core-systems/shaders/azsl-reference/_index.md)*